gloriag-dev/gloriag-dev/README.md

 ## Tools I __LOVE__
 I'm studying various programming languages and tools both Backend and Frontend

-To develop my portfolio I focused on the Frontend and used Next.js for its server-side rendering, my goal is to create amazing web experiences with keen attemtion to design details.
+To develop my portfolio I focused on the Frontend and used Next.js for its server-side rendering, my goal is to create amazing web experiences with keen attention to design details.
 I'm not satisfied with my work until it's beautiful, functional and intuitive.

 ### Frontend